WHAT IS IT?

-Throw another $7600 Porsche's way and they'll take further weight out of it by swapping out the no-cost option steel roll cage for a magnesium item.
+Throw another $7600 Porsche's way and they'll take further weight out of it by swapping out the no-cost option steel roll cage for a titanium item.
 Or you could tack $21,590 to the bill and get the car with Porsche Carbon Composite Brakes, which are 50 percent lighter than their steel equivalents.

 In July, an even grippier Michelin Pilot Sport Cup R tyre will be made available as an option.
 As you might well have figured out by now, there probably won't be any Aussie GT3 RS cars leaving the Porsche dealers at the flat $416,500 price before on-roads.